 Are you a family history storyteller?
 Do you tell digital stories of your ancestors?
 Where do those stories come from?
 How do you create and share them?

-My aim this month is to provide five specialist tips for your digital storytelling projects!
+My aim is to provide five specialist tips for your digital storytelling projects!

 - Episode 1: How to choose your story?